Dookudu: Release

+Distribution

 The distribution rights for Ceded, Nellore, Nizam, Guntur and Karnataka regions were sold for an amount of ₹220 million while the Uttarandhra region distribution rights were sold to Gayathri Films for an amount of ₹29 million.
 FICUS Inc. acquired the overseas distribution rights.
 The film was announced to be released on 23 September 2011 by the producers in the end of August 2011 after the release of the soundtrack.

+Censorship

 The first copy was submitted to Central Board of Film Certification on 19 September 2011 for censoring.
 The board awarded an U/A certificate on 21 September 2011 after a few cuts were done.
 To prevent illegal streaming, the makers approached the High Court for a John Doe order.
 The film released in 15 screens in Chennai.

+Screening and statistics

 The film released in 71 screens in Hyderabad surpassing the record set by Magadheera which released in 68 screens.
 The film released in 1600 screens worldwide and 89 theatres in North America.
 It was released in 21 countries including Canada, Trinidad, South Africa, Netherlands and Finland making it the first Telugu film to be released there.
 It became the first Telugu film to be released in 21 cities in North India.
 The film released in 79 theatres in the United States.
 It became the first Telugu film to be released in Botswana.
 The Telugu Association of Botswana screened it in Village Cinema at 10:30 am on 9 October 2011 with each ticket costing 40 pula.
-Apart from them, the film released in countries like Singapore, Dubai, Malaysia and United Kingdom while the producers received calls from Nairobi for distribution rights.
+Apart from them, the film released in countries like Singapore, Dubai, Malaysia, Ireland and United Kingdom while the producers received calls from Nairobi for the distribution rights.